felix-hilden/tekore/docs/src/reference/auth.rst

 For that purpose, a number of `utilities`_ are provided.
 They also include other useful constructs related to authorisation.

+User authorisation can be performed using Proof Key for Code Exchange, an extension to ordinary user authorisation.
+It is more secure for public clients, but a refresh token can only be used to spawn the next token, after which it is invalidated.
+Still, all tokens are valid for their full duration.

 Expiring credentials
 --------------------
 .. autoclass:: Credentials